theirc/airbel/src/_projects/mental-health.md

     description_markdown: >-
       Work underway to build a team and connect with relevant stakeholders in Jordan
+  - date: 2019-10-01 00:00:00
+    title: Key barriers identified
+    link:
+    link_title:
+    description_markdown: >-
+      Patients’ advocacy group and our Community Design Group worked together to identify and prioritize barriers to accessing mental health treatment, as well as some initial ideas for solutions.&nbsp;Some priority challenges identified included: confidentiality, lack of trained service providers, and lack of behavioral therapy services
 ---

 A growing body of research points to the outsized impact of mental health issues in the refugee population.
 Common mental health disorders like anxiety, depression, and post-traumatic stress disorder tend to double during emergencies, and tend to impact the most vulnerably most powerfully.
 Mental health issues and poverty also form a self-reinforcing cycle which can make it challenging for people to rebuild after facing trauma.